Electives

 Welcome to Advanced Media Arts!
 This class will teach students in film techniques, cinematography, script writing, interview techniques, and acting while producing a weekly broadcast for the school called Nobel News.
 Participants will gain useful, real-world skills in time management, teamwork, and film editing.

-The major emphasis of this course is to develop student achievement through the study of advanced orchestra music.
-The course develops the ability to perform on an instrument with considerable skill, accuracy, and aesthetic sensitivity, and develops skills in score reading.
-The course provides opportunities for increasing skill in ensemble playing, and also provides acquaintance with the standard repertory of orchestra that is technically and qualitatively advanced.
-The student is provided with opportunities to examine and study the fundamental arts components including, where applicable, the perceptual, creative, historical, and critical.
+The major emphasis of this course is to develop student achievement through the study of advanced symphonic orchestra music.
+The course develops the ability to perform on string, wind, and percussion instruments with considerable skill, accuracy, and aesthetic sensitivity, and develops skills in score reading.
+The course provides opportunities for increasing skill in ensemble playing and provides acquaintance with the standard repertory of orchestra that is highly technically and qualitatively advanced.
+The student is provided with opportunities to examine and study advanced arts components including, where applicable, the perceptual, creative, historical, and critical.
+Students can audition if you have not had music in 6th & 7th grade but already have experience playing an instrument.
 Participation in concerts is required.

 Choir